edcsu/udacity-capstone-project/README.md

 # Suggestions

-To store TODO items, you might want to use a DynamoDB table with local secondary index(es).
+To store TWEET items, you might want to use a DynamoDB table with local secondary index(es).
 A create a local secondary index you need to create a DynamoDB resource like this:

 ```yml